sharvas/push_swap/README.md

 ## algorithm
 The developed algorithm is straightforward.
 For the stack of less than 100 numbers, stack is devided into three parts according to the value, 1/3 are the largest numbers, then 2/3 are the middle numbers and the last third are the smallest numbers.
 We start by going through the whole stack and pushing to **b** the largest third.
-Then
+Then we look for min and max in b and push to **a** the least "expensive" one.
+This way in **a** top and bottom are sorted, so we rotate to unsorted part and

 ![algorith](https://github.com/sharvas/push_swap/raw/master/images/ps_vis_2.gif)
 Created with [this visualiser](https://github.com/o-reo/push_swap_visualizer).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3MjQ5MDcwNywyNDY4OTQxMTEsLTMwMz
+eyJoaXN0b3J5IjpbLTE1NDE1NDA4OTAsMjQ2ODk0MTExLC0zMD
-YwOTg1OCw5MzExMjE3NzYsLTc0ODAxMzc4MSw2MDcyODE3MDVd
+M2MDk4NTgsOTMxMTIxNzc2LC03NDgwMTM3ODEsNjA3MjgxNzA1
-fQ==
+XX0=
 -->